beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-first time - opt in to trial enrollment for Revolution Now
+Upon logging in, the user is taken to the Live Help view by default.

+If this is the user's first time ever logging in, they may tap "Let me see the sessions!" to opt in to a free trial of Revolution Now – a service that allows students to connect with a tutor for quick questions or homework help.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"